bhisaac/5eFP/5eFP-SRD.md

 |2⛁|Spells I|(+1) 1st-level spell slot|
 |3⛁|Spells II|(+1) 1st-level spell slot, (+2) 2nd-level spell slots|

-> #### Wild Shape (action)
+> #### Wild Shape
->> You magically assume the shape of a beast that you have seen before.
+>> As an action, you magically assume the shape of a beast that you have seen before.
 When you use this feature, save and set aside any wounds and choose a wild shape form.
 Use statistics for an elite creature except as detailed below.
 Your wild shape form cannot benefit from any swim or fly speeds it may have.
 >>
 >> WILD SHAPE FORMS
 >>>